chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/incline-3d-composite-mixer-with-pbt-impeller/incline-3d-composite-mixer-with-pbt-impeller.rst

 Description of the Case
 -----------------------

 In this example, we simulate a mixer using a PBT impeller through the usage of Sharp-Immersed boundaries.
-The shape of the impeller is defined by a composition of basic shapes in an identical maner as in exemple :doc:`../3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller`.
+The shape of the impeller is defined by a composition of basic shapes in an identical manner as in example :doc:`../3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller`.
 The objective is to show how to define the rotating motion of the impeller properly when the object is rotating on an arbitrary axis.
-The tank use in this example is a sample cube.
-For this case we model an impeller that is rotating around the axis define by the vector :math:`[1,0,1]`.
-The visualisation of the geometries is presented in the following figure.
+The tank used in this example is a sample cube.
+For this case we model an impeller that is rotating around the axis defined by the vector :math:`[1,0,1]`.
+The visualization of the geometries is presented in the following figure.

 .. image:: images/incline_impeller.png